VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

   2. There are no stupid questions - it's perfectly okay to not know something.
 Don't be afraid to ask, or worry that you're annoying others.
 It's better to just ask what you want rather than just going in blind and spending a lot of money on bad equipment

   3. There are good and bad ways to ask - First of all: https://dontasktoask.com/ is a great page to show how not to approach things.
-This basically means that you shouldn't ask
+This basically means that you shouldn't ask:

      > hey guys can anyone help me with something?